cerner/fhir.cerner.com/content/millennium/r4/proprietary-codes-and-systems.md

 ##### Medication Request Synonym

-This system is the synonym id for a order and the ingredients.
+This system is the synonym id for an order and the ingredients.

     {
       "system": "https://fhir.cerner.com/<Ehr source id>/synonym",